andreknieriem/simplelightbox-wp/readme.txt

 1. Admin page where you setup the plugin

 == Changelog ==
+= 2.13.0 =
+* Updated to latest simplelightbox version and fixing design break in backend

+= 2.12.0 =
+* Updated to latest simplelightbox version

 = 2.11.0 =
 * Fixing not working lightbox on newer templates